ritabc/ajax-code-review/README.md

 # README

+## Description
+Epicodus Independent Project 09/21/2017 - Assigned a project to refactor and add AJAX to.

 E-commerce site.
 Uses `bcrypt` and `materialize`.
-There's a seed file.
-Set up your own admin.

 To set up: